aneeshnazar/init_OOP/README.md

 1) provide resources folder that the student writes supplementary code for, and tries to match outputs with.

 2) 100% theory - student answers questions about OOP and correctors look for keywords.
 Student googles and discusses answers with peers.

+## To do

+* Add a lesson on constructors and destructors in part 1